ice-leo/Logistics-Lane-Cost-Optimization---Eskwelabs-Project/README.md

 ## Overview

 This tool generates synthetic supply chain logistics datasets modelled after the seven-table relational schema of the Brunel University London Supply Chain Logistics Problem.
-It is designed for researchers and analysts who need scalable, reproducible, constraint-compliant benchmark data for testing route cost optimization algorithms — particularly Linear Programming and Mixed-Integer Programming models — at arbitrary network scales and under configurable distributional assumptions.
+It is designed for supply chain and operations analysts who need scalable, reproducible, constraint-compliant benchmark data for testing route cost optimization algorithms, particularly Linear Programming and Mixed-Integer Programming models, at arbitrary network scales and under configurable distributional assumptions.

 The core idea is that every distributional assumption in the generator is fully exposed and user-controlled.
 You decide the network size, the shape of the demand distribution, how freight rates are structured, what fraction of customers are VMI-restricted, and how warehouse costs are drawn.
 The generator then produces a dataset that is internally consistent, referentially complete, and guaranteed to satisfy all hard network constraints by construction.